CtrlK

 Completeness

-Clearly answers both what (generate plots, charts, graphs with automatic type selection) and when (explicit 'Use when' clause with trigger terms and phrases).
-The description provides explicit guidance on when Claude should select this skill.
+Clearly answers both 'what' (generate plots, charts, and graphs from data with automatic visualization type selection) and 'when' (explicit 'Use when' clause with trigger terms and phrases).

 3 / 3